skx/dotfiles/.emacs.d/init.md

 [golang](https://golang.org/) is a language I use a fair bit, but there isn't a mode for it included in the releases of Emacs as packaged for Debian GNU/Linux, so installation instead relies upon the code in [the official github repository](https://github.com/dominikh/go-mode.el).

-(Obviously my [dotfiles](https://github.com/skx/dotfiles/) contain a copy of the appropriate files.)
+(Obviously my [dotfiles](https://github.com/skx/dotfiles/) contain a copy of the appropriate files, see the [tools/resync-packages.el](tools/resync-packages.el) library which is what copies it from the upstream source into _this_ repository.)

 Once installed we can now ensure that the mode is loaded for the editing of `*.go` files: